pixie-io/docs.px.dev/content/en/03-using-pixie/01-using-live-ui.md

     - /using-pixie/interfaces/using-live-ui/
 ---

-You can interact with the Pixie platform using the web-based Live UI, [CLI](/using-pixie/using-cli) or [API](/using-pixie/api-quick-start).

-Scripts run in the Live UI offers rich visualizations that are not available with the CLI or API.
-For this reason, we recommend that developers who are new to Pixie begin by using the Live UI.
+PxL scripts can be run in Pixie's web based Live UI or CLI tool.
+To learn about the CLI, check out this [tutorial](/using-pixie/using-cli/).

 ## Setup